labrocadabro/100devs-faq/README.md

 ## What is 100Devs?

-100Devs is a diverse and inclusive commmunity of 1000s of participants in a training program run by [Leon Noel](https://leonnoel.com/).
+100Devs is a diverse and inclusive community of 1000s of participants in a training program run by [Leon Noel](https://leonnoel.com/).
 It is 100% free and requires absolutely no previous technical experience.

 As Leon says, 'this is not a tech bootcamp, this is a how to get a job bootcamp'.
 While the course does teach the necessary technical skills to ge a job as a full stack developer, it is unique because it also covers networking, resumes, job applications, the interview process, and freelancing.
 Even if you are already technically proficient but you are struggling to find a job, you will find value here.

 ## How does it work?

 Live classes are streamed on [Twitch](https://www.twitch.tv/learnwithleon) Tuesdays and Thursdays and office hours (review classes) are streamed on Sundays.
-Recordings of all classes are available on [Youtube](https://www.youtube.com/playlist?list=PLBf-QcbaigsJysJ-KFZvLGJvvW-3sfk1S), however office hours (which are not essential) are only on Twitch and are deleted after 60 days.
+Recordings of all classes are available on [Youtube](https://www.youtube.com/playlist?list=PLBf-QcbaigsJysJ-KFZvLGJvvW-3sfk1S), however, office hours (which are not essential) are only on Twitch and are deleted after 60 days.
 Follow along materials are available on the [Discord](https://leonnoel.com/discord) and there are some community-made resources as well (see below).
 Homework is assigned at the end of each class, some of which should be submitted.

 The material is self-paced.
 Although it's called the Catchup Crew, your goal is not to catch up to live classes.
 This is a significant time investment and you should give yourself the time and space to complete it according to your schedule and your constraints.

 The material is also self-directed.
 You get out what you put in, and that means you need to have a certain amount of focus and self-motivation to be successful.
-Having said that, we are commmunity-taught and community-supported.
+Having said that, we are community-taught and community-supported.
 Join the [Discord](https://leonnoel.com/discord), find [#100Devs on Twitter](https://twitter.com/search?q=%23100Devs).
-If you're strugging, if you need help, if there's something you can't figure out, ask!
+If you're struggling, if you need help, if there's something you can't figure out, ask!
 There is always someone around who's willing to lend a hand.

 ## How do I get started?